elisavetsky/wendykauderer.com/src/content/settings/contact-me.md

 ---
-type: contact
 label: Contact Page Settings
 title: Contact Me
-successHeading: Thanks for contacting me!
+success_heading: Thanks for contacting me!
-successMessage: I'll get back to you as soon as I can.
+success_message: I'll get back to you as soon as I can.
 ---